Two pairs and a free, quality eye exam for just $79.95

 “People borrow glasses for the sake of convenience,” says Dr. Schaefer.
 “No one actually likes making time for eye doctor appointments.”

-But in your effort to keep your to-do list short, you might be missing signs of conditions that can lead to low vision and blindness, such as glaucoma, age-related macular degeneration, and diabetic retinopathy.
+But in your effort to keep your to-do list short, you might be missing signs of conditions that can lead to vision loss and blindness, such as glaucoma, age-related macular degeneration, and diabetic retinopathy.

 Consider this: In a recent study published in the journal Optometry and Vision Science, researchers found that eye exams turned up vision problems, new eye conditions, or other significant eye-related issues in 58 percent of study volunteers who had no eye complaints.